ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

-The word is out that a political party in Ghana, vying for the 2008 elections, sees in Obama’s victory a forecast of its own triumph come December; a laughable conjecture except, sometimes, a drowning man, in his own mind, should be allowed to embrace a straw!
+The word is out that a political party in Ghana, vying for the 2008 elections, sees in Obama’s victory a forecast of its own triumph come December; a laughable conjecture except, sometimes, a drowning man should be allowed to embrace the straw in his own mind, at least!

-The other matter is that Africans ought to see Obama’s victory as a necessary act, a providential doing to lift up the race and a marker of our social progress; regardless of our ideological affiliations or where exactly we live on the planet.
-In this manner, it must be as much welcoming news for Colin Powell and Jesse Jackson just at it should be for Kufuor and Mugabe.
+On other hand, Africans ought to see Obama’s victory as a necessary act, a providential doing to lift up the race and a marker of our social progress; regardless of our ideological affiliations or where exactly we live on the planet.

-There has never been a coup in America since her founding.
-There was a civil war, but in all, her citizens have been respecters of institutions, traditions and acts enshrined in the American constitution – a constitution that has never been shredded.
+America since her founding has never experienced a political upheaval like a coup.
+There was a civil war, but her citizens have been respecters of institutions, traditions and acts enshrined in the American constitution – a constitution that has never been shredded.

-Obama, the president elect of America, puts the significance of his election right with his victory speech.
+Obama, the president elect of America, appreciated the significance of his election, as exhibited in victory speech.

 He said, “"If there is anyone out there who still doubts that America is a place where anything is possible; who still wonders if the dream of our founders is alive; who still questions the power of our democracy, tonight is your answer…"